 So I’m certainly not asking for something impossible.

-Second, the tubes are very difficult to tell apart.
 The only difference between the shampoo and conditioner is the very slightly different yellow color of the caps.
 Otherwise you have to read the (very small) writing on the labels to see which is which.
-(Everist’s body wash, thankfully, has a blue cap.)
+(Everist’s body wash, thankfully, has a blue cap.
+The exfoliating body wash is black.)

 I don’t see why they don’t make the aluminum tubes different colors to just simplify life.

-Final Thoughts on Everist
+Bottom Line on Everist

 Remember, if you want to try any Everist products, you can use the discount code TILTEDMAP10 for 10% off your order.
-(It works for existing customers, too, so you can make a note of it for future purchases, as well!)
+(It works for current customers, too, so you can make a note of it for future purchases, as well!)

 - All my favorite less-waste toiletries